-In accordance with Delaware law, a list of stockholders entitled to vote at the Annual Meeting will be available both (i) at the Annual Meeting and for 10 days prior to the Annual Meeting, Monday through Friday between the hours of 9:00 AM and 4:00 PM local time at our corporate headquarters located at 4350 La Jolla Village Drive, Suite 800, San Diego, California 92122.
+In accordance with Delaware law, a list of stockholders entitled to vote at the Annual Meeting will be available for 10 days prior to the Annual Meeting, Monday through Friday between the hours of 9:00 a.m. and 4:00 p.m.
+Pacific Time at our corporate headquarters located at 4350 La Jolla Village Drive, Suite 800, San Diego, California 92122.
 If, on the Record Date, your shares were registered directly in your name with the Company's transfer agent, American Stock Transfer & Trust Company, LLC, then you are a "stockholder of record."
 As a stockholder of record, you may vote in person at the Annual Meeting (subject to satisfying the admission criteria) or vote by proxy for the matters before our stockholders as described in this Proxy Statement.
 Whether or not you plan to attend the Annual Meeting, we urge you to vote by Internet or telephone as described in these materials or, if you received a proxy card by mail, to promptly fill out and return the proxy card to ensure your vote is counted.
 If you are a stockholder of record and do not vote by completing your proxy card, by telephone, through the Internet or in person at the Annual Meeting, your shares will not be voted.